Skip to navigationSkip to main contentSkip to footer

 We look forward to working with you all to create a place that can thrive, both now and in the future.

-The second stage of public engagement is taking place between January and March 2025.
-This stage will build on earlier engagement and explore the plans for East Hemel in more detail.
-This will involve:
+The second stage of public engagement took place in early 2025 and included a series of activities to allow local residents to explore the plans for East Hemel in more detail.

 Previous engagement – Stage 1: October 2024